iryoku/smaa/README.md

 Copyright and License
 ---------------------

-Copyright &copy; 2011 Jorge Jimenez (jorge@iryoku.com)
+Copyright &copy; 2013 Jorge Jimenez (jorge@iryoku.com)

-Copyright &copy; 2011 Jose I. Echevarria (joseignacioechevarria@gmail.com)
+Copyright &copy; 2013 Jose I. Echevarria (joseignacioechevarria@gmail.com)

-Copyright &copy; 2011 Belen Masia (bmasia@unizar.es)
+Copyright &copy; 2013 Belen Masia (bmasia@unizar.es)

-Copyright &copy; 2011 Fernando Navarro (fernandn@microsoft.com)
+Copyright &copy; 2013 Fernando Navarro (fernandn@microsoft.com)

-Copyright &copy; 2011 Diego Gutierrez (diegog@unizar.es)
+Copyright &copy; 2013 Diego Gutierrez (diegog@unizar.es)

-All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-   1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-   2. Redistributions in binary form must reproduce the following disclaimer in the documentation and/or other materials provided with the
-      distribution:

-      "Uses SMAA.
-Copyright (C) 2011 by Jorge Jimenez, Jose I. Echevarria, Tiago Sousa, Belen Masia, Fernando Navarro and Diego Gutierrez."
+Permission is hereby granted, free of charge, to any person obtaining a copy this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+As clarification, there is no requirement that the copyright notice and permission be included in binary distributions of the Software.

-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL COPYRIGHT HOLDERS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The views and conclusions contained in the software and documentation are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of the copyright holders.